 Learning how to overcome the struggles of decluttering your home might be easier than you think.

 The key to success in decluttering is understanding what areas you are struggling with.
-There are many factors that halt our decluttering efforts in it’s tracks, and it’s time you face these challenges head on!
+Many factors halt our decluttering efforts in their tracks, and it’s time you face these challenges head-on!

 There are at least 15 different struggles of decluttering that most people have difficulty with.

-Whether one, two, or all of these challenges have been causing you stress, there are great solutions you can try to break though these struggles.
+Whether one, two, or all of these challenges have been causing you stress, there are great solutions you can try to break through these struggles.